Last updated on October 2nd, 2022 at 01:58 pm

-The Spirit Of Halloweentown, Oregon goes until October 31st, 2021 and can be enjoyed weeklong, though many of the attractions are only available on weekends.
+The event generally goes until October 31st and can be enjoyed weeklong, though many of the attractions are only available on weekends.

 Visitors may also enjoy Whispers In The Woods, where they’ll get to hop aboard a Halloween shuttle and join a scavenger hunt to find tree whisperers.
 There’s also a costume contest, “dance at a distance”, and stories by The Scarecrow at the Bat House.